Elizabeth Sullivan

 Deborah earned an M.A. in arts management from George Mason University and B.A. degrees in political science and Spanish from the University of South Carolina.

-Renada Johnson serves as the Senior Director of Children, Youth and Family Initiatives at Lutheran Services in America.
+Renada Johnson serves as the Senior Director of Children, Youth & Family Initiatives at Lutheran Services in America.
 In this role, Renada supports the Results Innovation Lab in empowering families and transforming policy and practice in the child welfare system.

 Renada has more than 20 years of experience in child welfare, nonprofit, social justice and community engagement.
 She previously served as the Director of Youth and Birth Family Engagement at the National Center for Children and Families in Washington, DC where she led evidence-based and evidence-informed practices and programs concerning issues of trauma, child abuse, substance abuse and poverty.
 Renada also has trained and mentored over 400 youth and young adults to create a pipeline of community leaders and mental health professionals with expertise on communication, mental health, civic engagement and racial equity.